 According to legend, necropants could produce an endless flow of coins if done correctly.

 To begin with, one would need to get permission from a living man to use his skin upon his death.
 After burial, the sorcerer would then have to dig up the body and skin it in one piece from the waist down.
-A coin stolen from a poor widow must then be placed in the scrotum, along with a magic sign called nábrókarstafur scrawled on paper.
+A coin stolen from a poor widow must then be placed in the nether regions, along with a magic sign called nábrókarstafur scrawled on paper.

 For more on necropants and other bizarre occult traditions of Iceland, check out the museum’s website right here.

 I’m wearing a pair right now.